When can I claim it?

 Your eligibility for the State Pension is based on National Insurance (NI) contributions.
-You might have gained these by paying NI while working, claiming NI credits while unemployed or caring, or making voluntary NI contributions.
+You might have gained these by paying NI while working, claiming NI credits while claiming certain benefits (such as unemployment benefits), or making voluntary NI contributions.
 The rules about how many years of NI contributions you need depend on whether you’re eligible for the basic State Pension or the new State Pension.

 The basic State Pension (if you reached State Pension age between 6 April 2010 and 5 April 2016)

 - you need 30 qualifying years of NI contributions to get a full basic State Pension.
 If you have fewer than this, you’ll get 1/30th of the full basic Pension for each qualifying year

 - if you’re not eligible for a full State Pension, you might be able to claim additional pension by using your spouse or civil partner’s NI contributions.
 This won’t be available to you if you were self-employed.

 Gov.uk has more information on what counts as a qualifying year.

 The new State Pension (if you reached State Pension age on or after 6 April 2016)

 - you need 35 or more qualifying years of NI contributions to get a full State Pension.
 If you’ve got between 10 and 35 qualifying years, you’ll get a proportion of the full State Pension.
 If you’ve got under 10 years, you usually won’t get anything